 Cream Cheese Whipped Cream

-- Add cream cheese to a large bowl.
+- Add the cold cream cheese to a large bowl.
 Beat with an electric mixer on low speed until smooth.

 - Add powdered sugar and vanilla, and beat until combined.